Wainwright, Alberta: Demographics

 The Town of Wainwright's 2013 municipal census counted a population of 6,289, an 8.9% increase over its 2008 municipal census population of 5,775.

 Arts and culture

 Wainwright has the third-largest stampede in Canada.
-It occurs at the end of June, and includes a rodeo, chuckwagon races, parade, midway, and an agricultural fair.
+It occurs at the end of June, and includes a rodeo, chuckwagon races, parade, midway, an agricultural fair, and a town wide horse race for anyone over 18.

+A Canadian First

+On 7 October 2025, Mayor Pugh and the Town Council passed a proclamation condemning Hinduphobia and anti-Hindu bigotry, making this the first township in Canada to pass such a resolution.
+Wainwright has a small but thriving Hindu community.